 An enterprise end user can see in the list of enterprise tenants’ shared context schemes.

-An enterprise end user can see in the list of OAGi develoopers’ shared context schemes.
+An enterprise end user can see in the list of OAGi developers’ shared context schemes.

 An enterprise end user can see the details of OAGi developers’ shared context schemes but cannot make any change or drill down to see details of context categories.